-That’s when I found out that on 24 August, everyone would be going on a month-long ‘holiday’, whether they wanted to or not.
+That’s when I found out that on 24 August, everyone would be going on a month-long ‘holiday’, whether they wanted it or not.
 Only people who had been working there for years would receive a salary during that month; the majority wouldn’t get a single lari.

 ‘Workers always pay for their mistakes’

-Each pair of trousers that were manufactured at Eurotex would mean a certain amount of money for the workers who made them, usually one pair nets each worker a few tetri.
+Each pair of trousers that were manufactured at Eurotex would mean a certain amount of money for the workers who made them — one pair usually nets each worker a few tetri.

-The system works something like this: a pair of jeans pays out a certain sum to the workers, that sum is multiplied by the number of jeans manufactured and then divided by the different processes of manufacture (e.g. sewing pockets, belts, attaching zips), and by the number of workers involved in each process — some processes pay more than others.
+The system works something like this: a pair of jeans pays out a certain sum to the workers, that sum is multiplied by the number of jeans manufactured and then divided by the different processes of manufacture (e.g. sewing pockets, belts, attaching zippers), and by the number of workers involved in each process — some processes pay more than others.

 Tailors note what process they were involved in, and how much stock they manufactured.

-The one exception seems to be the button press, despite asking repeatedly, I could not figure out how my salary was to be calculated.
+The one exception seems to be the button press.
+Despite asking repeatedly, I could not figure out how my salary was to be calculated.

 Better to let some flaws through than not meet the quota, they seemed to reason.